Advice to Telstra Health customers and stakeholders on our response to COVID-19

 Telstra Health has introduced these measures because we are committed to providing you with ongoing support and minimising disruption.
 We recognise how important the ongoing delivery of health and aged care is at this time and will review these policies frequently in order to provide this support.

 Please contact your Telstra Health lead at any time with any questions or feedback.
-You can also email us directly.
+You can also contact us.
 We will also communicate with you as necessary to provide updated advice.